netreconlab/parse-hipaa/README.md

 ...
 ```

-The lines above are output from parse because they attempt to configure the postgres database everytime.
-They will not hurt your database.
+The lines above are console output from parse because they attempt to check and configure the postgres database if necessary.
+They doesn't hurt or slow down your parse-hipaa server.

 ## Parse Server
 Your parse-server is binded to all of your interfaces on port 1337/parse and be can be accessed as such, e.g. `http://localhost:1337/parse`.